Seatis/my-teaching-materials/workshop/command-line/README.md

 #### Basic terminal operations
   - Check the current working directory
   - Check the files and directories in your working directory
-  - Create a Greenfox directory
+  - Create a `greenfox` directory
-  - Change into the Greenfox directory
+  - Change into the `greenfox` directory
   - Check the files and directories in your working directory
   - Create an empty index.html file
   - Create an images directory